sgorgun/static-methods/README.md

 }
 ```

-Then, add _method parameter_ with specified parameter type.
+Then, add _method parameter_ with the specified parameter type.

 ```cs
 // TODO #2-1: Add the static method here with name "ReturnInt" that gets "intParameter" parameter ("int" type) and returns it.